thehumblefoool/URL-Guardian/README.md

 1. **Requirements:**
    - Ensure you are using a Chromium-based Browser.
-     *NOTE: Using URL Guardian with browsers like Firefox also could work witha few tweaks to the code.*
+     *NOTE: Using URL Guardian with browsers like Firefox also could work with a few tweaks to the code, specifically in the manifest file and config files.*
    - Have Python installed locally on your computer.

 2. **Unzip the Folder:**